Mats in cat fur are not only unsightly, they are also painful to your cat. They can lead to skin irritation and infection if they're not removed.

-- Start with a separated section of the mat.
-Using your left hand, hold the base of the mat down with thumb and forefinger, so the comb won't pull hair out.
+Starting with a separated section of the mat, use your left hand to hold the base of the mat down with thumb and forefinger, so the comb won't pull hair out.

-- Using a fine-toothed 'flea comb,' gently start combing through the mat piece, starting at the very tip of the hairs.
-Move down into the mat as you work, occasionally using only the first 3 or 4 pegs of the comb, for stubborn sections
+Using a fine-toothed flea comb, gently start combing through the mat piece, starting at the very tip of the hairs.
+Move down into the mat as you work, occasionally using only the first three or four pegs of the comb, for stubborn sections

-- With short-haired cats, a small slicker brush may be used next to brush through any remaining tangles.
-The key words here are 'slowly' and 'gently.'
+With short-haired cats, a small slicker brush may be used next to slowly and gently brush through any remaining tangles.

-- Give your cat another treat and stop for the day.
-Depending on how seriously matted he is, it may take several days to tackle them all, and you need his cooperation and patience, so don't push it all at once.
+Give your cat another treat and stop for the day.
+Depending on how seriously matted it is, it may take several days to tackle them all, and you need its cooperation and patience, so don't push it all at once.

-- Seriously matted cats may have to be shaved by your veterinarian or groomer.
-If this drastic step is necessary, be sure to maintain a regular program of brushing and coming when the coat grows back, to prevent future problems.
+Seriously matted cats may have to be shaved by your veterinarian or groomer.
+If this drastic step is necessary, be sure to maintain a regular program of brushing and combing when the coat grows back, to prevent future problems.